streamsets/datacollector-edge-oss/README.md

 ## Docker Build and run the image

-Invoke Docker from the dataextractor directory to build an image using the Dockerfile:
+Invoke Docker from the sdc2go directory to build an image using the Dockerfile:

-    $ docker build -t streamsets/dataextractor .
+    $ docker build -t streamsets/sdc2go .

-This will fetch the alpine base image from Docker Hub, copy the already built package (linux/amd64), and tag the resulting image as streamsets/dataextractor.
+This will fetch the alpine base image from Docker Hub, copy the already built package (linux/amd64), and tag the resulting image as streamsets/sdc2go.

 To run a container from the resulting image:

-    $ docker run --publish 18633:18633 --name sde --rm streamsets/dataextractor
+    $ docker run --publish 18633:18633 --name sde --rm streamsets/sdc2go

 Getting inside the container